infinum/datx/docs/examples/react-setup.md

 ## Use your store

-In this section, we will show you a couple different ways of observing your store changes in your components, and differences between them.

-- Using `observer` HOC
-- Using `<Observer>` component
-- Using `useObserver` hook

-But first, we will setup our app with `StoreProvider` and use our store in our component with `useStores` hook.
+In this section, we will setup our app with `StoreProvider` and use our store in our component with `useStores` hook.

 ### Setup your app